Axarva/dotfiles-2.0/README.md

 <a id="ga-other"></a>

 #### Going Ahead: Others Edition
-You need to install the dependencies yourself, this script will add the fonts and the configs (AND BACK UP EXISTING ONES TOO, FOR GOD'S SAKE DON'T BE SO PARANOID):
+You need to install the dependencies yourself, this script will add the fonts and the configs (and back up existing ones too):

 ```bash